sdfunni/SingleOrigin/README.md

 - Imaginary exit-wave power cepstrum for polarization measurement from diffraction data.
 - Reciprocal lattice measurements from single diffraction patterns, 4D STEM datasets or HRSTEM FFTs can be made using the ReciprocalLattice class.
 Superlattice may also be measured.

-**EELS module.** Manipulation and quantification of EELS, especially EELS spectrum images.
-Quantitative elemental analysis using model fitting.
-Fast and easy to extract results for follow-on analysis.
+**EELS module.** Manipulation and quantification of EELS, especially EELS spectrum images. *Quantitative elemental analysis* using model fitting.

 ## **Installation:**